cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Cobalt, and differs slightly from the NIST definition of [remediation](https://csrc.nist.gov/glossary/term/remediation).

-## Route (software)
+## Route (Software)

-In software, it’s a system for resource navigation.
+As defined by [Manning](#https://freecontent.manning.com/routing-with-react-in-modern-front-end-web-applications/), in software, it’s a system for resource navigation.
 If you’re working in the browser, you might be familiar with routing as it relates to:

  - URLs
  - Resources, such as paths to images and scripts, and so on

-On the server, matching incoming request paths (https://api.ifelse.io/users/1) to resources from a database.
+If you’re working on the server, matching incoming request paths (https://api.ifelse.io/users/1) to resources from a database.

 ## Security Assertion Markup Language